 - Foundation and Organization Scholarships.
 Some students with unique needs or who meet specific qualifications may find additional scholarship or loan assistance through foundations and other organizations.
 A list of these organizations (with contact information included) is available online. - Additional Scholarship Search Websites.
-Others may find information located on these additional scholarship search websites helpful. - Financial Aid Budgeting Tools and Calculators.
-Creating a personal budget is the first step in managing student loans.
-The Financial Aid Budgeting Tools and Calculators page provides access to downloadable calculators and tools that assist in explaining the financial aid process and how to budget for loans, which may assist in budgeting for financial aid. - Cost of Attendance Estimates.
-Cost of attendance estimate for the 2011-2012 scademic year are available online for the ABSN, MSN (separate estimates for standard MSN and CRNA), and DNP programs.
+Others may find information located on these additional scholarship search websites helpful. - Cost of Attendance Estimates.
+Cost of attendance estimates for the 2012-2013 academic year are available online for the ABSN, MSN (separate estimates for standard MSN and CRNA), and DNP programs.
 These estimates, which include tuition and fees plus estimates for housing, food, transportation and miscellaneous expenses are available for use by applicants for student loans and scholarships. - Student Bills and the Bursar's Office.
 The Bursar's Office manages tuition and fee charges and financial aid posted to student accounts, and can assist with billing questions.
 Students should contact the Bursar's office to inquire about refunds and billing inquiries.